QuTech-Delft/imsep/docs/code-quality/index.md

 it should tell a story of what is happening.
 Variable names, and function parameters should further promote in telling this story.
 A tedious function can quickly become unreadable when this ideology is not followed:

-!!! exercise "What is going on?"
+!!! failure "What is going on?"

     ```python
     def calc_t(c, disc):